 Small teams of students work in consultation with a faculty member to finalize scope, plan, and execute a project for an organization to deliver value to them.

 |MIS 585 Strategic Management of Information Systems (2 units)

-The objective of this course is to define how a business manager can work with an IS professional to articulate the value of an IT solution (project).
+The objective of this course is to define how a business manager can work with an IS professional to articulate the value of an IT solution or project.

-The above listing represents the required courses for a first-year Eller MBA student.
+The above list represents the required courses for a first-year Eller MBA student.
 Electives are also part of the degree and are often taken in groups in the form of a concentration.

 Second Year Curriculum

-The Full-Time Eller MBA program offers five concentrations, including courses in Health Care Management, Finance, Management Information Systems, Marketing, and Entrepreneurship.
+The Full-Time Eller MBA program offers five concentrations, including courses in Entrepreneurship, Health Care Management, Finance, Management Information Systems, Marketing.

 Please note that the current concentrations and offerings are changed from time to time to be relevant to industry demand and changing conditions.